 The position vector is immediately scaled down into screen coordinates (1 meter = 1 pixel = 1 unit).
 The remainder of the calculations, such as hit tests and bounds checks are performed in this coordinate system.

 The proto/ subdirectory contains an Arduino sketch that was used as a prototype for this game.
-This allowed me...Read more »
+This allowed me to try out new ideas and figure out how the...Read more »